danielkrupinski/StringPool/README.md

 # StringPool
 A performant and memory efficient storage for immutable strings with C++17.
 Supports standard char types: char, wchar_t, char16_t and char32_t.

+## Motivation

+Standard C++ string classes - `std::string`, `std::wstring` etc. - aren't very efficient when it comes to memory usage and allocations.
+Due to **small string optimization** a lot of space can be wasted when storing huge amounts of long strings, that don't fit the capacity of the small string buffer.

+StringPool was created to provide a way of storing strings that don't change throughout program execution without excessive memory usage.

 ## Example usage
 ```cpp
 #include <cassert>